 The risk of a substantial unanticipated decrease in income resulting from changes in market conditions was previously considered to be "Low" as leases tend to terminate on set dates, with a relatively small proportion terminating within a single year.
-The risk element in the retail sector of the portfolio rose to Medium" for 2021/22 due to challenging economic conditions in light of the ongoing global pandemic (Covid-19) and this continues to be the case going into 2022/2023.
+The risk element in the retail sector of the portfolio rose to Medium" for 2021/22 due to challenging economic conditions in light of the ongoing global pandemic (Covid-19) and this continues to be the case going into 2023/2024 due to the market turmoil and uncertainty that currently exists with inflationary pressures and the impact it is having on the cost of living.
 There are additional risks in terms of rents being collected in the short to medium term within the commercial portfolio as a result of this.
 If leases terminate, even if unanticipated, the Council retains the capital asset which can be made available for re-letting or disposal.
-The current economic climate as a result of the ongoing pandemic, however, continues to make re-letting challenging.
+The current economic climate as a result of the ongoing pandemic however, continues to make re-letting challenging.